The Life Project: what makes some people happy, healthy and successful – and others not?

 On its surface, these biophysical movements will shift resources from communities and nations closer to the equator into places closer to the poles.
 In many cases this would seem to exacerbate inequalities between richer and poorer communities according to a report at Yale about the study.

-But writing in the journal Nature Climate Change, the researchers suggest that the impacts on net global wealth may not be that […]
+But writing in the journal Nature Climate Change, the researchers suggest that the impacts on net global wealth may not be […]

 Read the Full Article